Blackwood Brothers (1934-2000; 2004-present)

 The Blackwood Brothers came from a large and musically gifted family.
 At least one photo of the family exists from 1899 that shows the Blackwood String Band.
 In that group were Emmitt Blackwood (father to Roy, Doyle, and James), and seven other aunts and uncles.

 The Blackwood Brothers formed in 1934 in the midst of the Great Depression after preacher Roy Blackwood moved his family back to their home in Mississippi.
 His brothers Doyle and James (only 15 at the time) already had some experience singing with Vardaman Ray and Gene Catledge.
 Adding Roy’s 13-year-old son R. W. to sing tenor, the brothers began to travel and sing locally.
-By 1940, they were affiliated with Stamp-Baxter to sell songbooks and were appearing on 50,000-watt radio station KMA in Shenandoah, Iowa.
+They were originally billed as the Choctaw County Jubilee Singers, but it wasn't long before the name was changed to the Blackwood Brothers.
+By 1939, they were singing on WJDX radio in the state capitol, Jackson, Mississippi.
+A year or so later, they relocated to Shenandoah, Iowa to sing on KMA radio, a 50,000 watt station.
+By this point, they were also affiliated with Stamp-Baxter selling songbooks.
+Doyle left the group in the early 1940s, opening the door for bass singer Don Smith, the first non-family member, to sing with the group.
+Smith would be replaced by Bill Lyles after a few years.

 In 1970, the Blackwood Brothers shared a number one song on the Singing News chart with the Stamps Quartet, "The Night Before Easter."
 Their biggest success on the chart would come six years later.
 From August of 1976 to October of 1977, "Learning To Lean" was the number one song on the Singing News chart for an unprecedented 15 months in a row.
 These were the only two songs that ever reached number one for the group, but it’s safe to say they would have had quite a few more if a national gospel chart had been published during the 1950s and 1960s.

 2009 was a big year for the Blackwood Brothers.
-In August, they announced their next CD would be released on the Daywind Record label.
+In August, they announced their next CD would be released on the Daywind Records label.
 It had been quite a few years since the group had a major label's support behind one of their recordings.
-Then in December, the group announced their former drummer from the 1970s, Billy Blackwood, would be re-joining the group to sing baritone beside his brother, Jimmy.
-It had been several decades since two actual Blackwood brothers had been members of the group.
+In December of that same year, the group announced that Jimmy's brother Billy Blackwood would be re-joining the group to sing baritone.
+It had been several decades since two actual Blackwood brothers had been members of the group at the same time.
+Three years later, Jimmy left the group and turned the lead singing role over to Michael Helwig.

 GMA Hall Of Fame (1998)